-Please also refer to Section 9.6 Place of occurrence.
 The Activity code is to be sequenced immediately following the Place of occurrence code.
-Please refer to examples in Section 9.9 Morphology code sequencing and Section 9.5 External cause sequencing.
+Please refer to examples Section 9.5 External cause sequencing and Section 9.6 Place of occurrence.

-Morphology 9.8
+9.8 Morphology

 For each neoplasm code, there should be a corresponding morphology code (M code).
 A morphology code should always be assigned directly after the neoplasm code to which it applied, i.e.: